toggledbits/VirtualSensor/README.md

 the parameters of which you can control.

-In *disabled* state, VirtualSensor is static and will change only when acted upon by the UI buttons, scenes, Lua, PLEG, API requests, etc.
+In *disabled* state, VirtualSensor is static and will change only when acted upon by the UI buttons, scenes, Reactor, Lua, API requests, etc.

 In its *enabled* state, VirtualSensor automatically changes its values according to the configuration of its free-running function generator.